hull-graveyard/hull-quiz/README.md

 # Hullcolors

 This is demo a entirely built with Hull.
-The game is to guess a brand's name based on it's color.
+The game is to guess a brand's name based on its color.

 [Play Quiz (http://hull.github.com/hullcolors)](http://hull.github.com/hullcolors)